oktadev/okta-blog/_source/_posts/2023-09-15-java-microservices-spring-boot.md

 }
 ```

-The `CarRepository` interface makes it easy to persist and fetch cars from the database.
+The `CarRepository` interface makes persisting and fetching cars from the database easy.

 ```java
 package com.example.carservice.data;